whentea/computational_intelligence/Introduction.md

 >>The core principle of all CI-based optimization algorithms, which are better known as metaheuristic algorithms, is a way of trial and error to produce an acceptable solution to a complex problem in a reasonably practical time (Yang 2010) {1, Page 3}

-An optimization algorithm is an iterative procedure, starting from an initial guess.
+An optimization algorithm is an iterative procedure, starting from an initial guess {2, Page 24}.

 **Refer to:**